rjdeliveryomaha/courierinvoice/extras/includes/README.md

 Extend functionality with custom menu items, pages, and javascript.

-The top level keys are who to create the items for; all, client, org, driver, dispatcher, client0.
+The top level keys are who to create the items for; all, client, org, driver, dispatcher, client0, org0.

+client0 provides customization options for use when logged in as Courier Invoice user.

+org0 provides customization options for use with Courier Invoice use organization that contains all not deleted clients.

 Entries are indexed arrays with the following content: